-Building a surrogate of the discontinuous response surface, e.g., vegetation turns from alive to dead representing as the GPP jumps from nonzero to zero, is a difficulty for almost all the state-of-the-art surrogate methods.
-Researches showed that, NNs, attribute to the layered architecture and the nonlinear activation function, can show better performance compared to other surrogate approaches (Luo and Lu, 2014; Razavi et al., 2012).
+Building a surrogate of the discontinuous response surface, e.g., vegetation turns from alive to dead as the GPP jumps from nonzero to zero, is a difficulty for almost all the state-of-the-art surrogate methods.
+Research has shown that NNs, because of their layered architecture and nonlinear activation function, can show a better performance compared to other surrogate approaches (Luo and Lu, 2014; Razavi et al., 2012).
 To improve the surrogate accuracy for strong nonlinear and discontinuous problems, one strategy is using physics-informed domain decomposition methods to build surrogate models separately in different response surface regimes.
-This strategy requires the surrogate methods strongly connecting to the simulation model, and the methods are generally problem-specific requiring experts' interaction.
-Another strategy is increasing the training data to explore complex problems.
-This strategy requires an increase in computational costs for extra expensive model simulations.
-In the following section 4, we investigate these two strategies and discuss their influence on surrogate accuracy.
+This strategy requires the surrogate methods to be strongly connected to the simulation model, and the methods are generally problem-specific, requiring expert interaction.
+Another strategy is increasing the number of training data to explore complex problems.
+This strategy requires an increase in computational costs for expensive model simulations.
+In the following Sect.
+4, we investigate these two strategies and discuss their influence on surrogate accuracy.